gsmainclusivetechlab/interop-test-platform/README.md

 ### Running Tests

-The current test suite only targets PHP code, which means that the test runner must run inside the php containers.
 Before running the tests, make sure that no containers are already running using `yarn down`.
 Once everything has stopped, you can run tests using `yarn test`.
 After the tests run, this will copy the test result files into the `./results` directory.
 Coverage reports will also be generated inside the `./results` directory in both HTML and clover formats.

+As well as the PHP unit tests, it is possible to run browser tests through Dusk and Selenium with `yarn dusk`.
+When running this, an additional docker container will be launched to run an externally-controllable Selenium Chrome browser.

 ### Site access